exactpro/docs-toolkit/README.md

 Welcome to Exactpro Docs Web Toolkit!

-This template repository was created to help you build a documentation website for your project.
+This template repository was created to help you build a documentation website for your project – here's how it looks: https://exactpro.github.io/docs-toolkit/.

 Questions?
 Reach out to us: [docops@exactpro.com](mailto:docops@exactpro.com).